CagriCatik/Battery-Systems-Technology/docs/src/fundamentals/battery_terminology.md

 ---

-## State of Health (SOH)
+## State of Health (SoH)

-The State of Health (SOH) represents the overall condition of a battery relative to its original state.
+The State of Health (SoH) represents the overall condition of a battery relative to its original state.

 - Definition:
   $$ SOH = \frac{\text{Current Usable Capacity (Ah)}}{\text{Initial Full Capacity (Ah)}} \times 100 $$